 Birds have intrinsic beauty.
 They have moved people to create music, write books, and produce art.

 These creative works are part of our positive legacy as humans.

 They need sufficient habitat, food, and water.
 If any of these are removed, the creature suffers or (in the worst cases) it dies.

 Every wild creature also lives within a complex ecosystem where everything influences everything else.
 Interruption of any part of this system can be disturbing and sometimes fatal for the species within it.

 The following are the main causes of species decline, followed by solutions.

-Areas are cleared for urban development, agriculture, or resource removal (e.g., logging and mining).
+Land areas are cleared for urban development, agriculture, or resource removal (e.g., logging and mining).
 This deprives birds of a place to live.

-Areas are divided into pieces too small or too far apart to support a species.
-Most species of birds require a minimum area to find enough food.
-In addition, the number of males and females living in an area must be sufficient to form mated pairs.
+Land areas are divided into pieces too small or too far apart to support a species.
+Most species require a minimum area to find enough food.
+Thus, they won’t breed when the habitat is too small.

 For example, cutting down old trees removes nest sites for woodpeckers.
 Without nest sites, woodpeckers don’t reproduce.
-Then birds (such as Bluebirds, Wrens, and Swallows) that use cavities made by woodpeckers don’t reproduce.
+Then birds (such as bluebirds, wrens, swallows, and some owls) that use cavities made by woodpeckers don’t reproduce.

 1) Plan communities and agricultural areas to allow migration corridors.